 - Ages: Maregio Suites has no official age limits, though they do recommend guests be 12 years or over due to the many stairs onsite.
 There are no amenities or facilities for children, and even the largest suites only accommodate up to 2 guests.
 Most guests are couples celebrating a romantic occasion, especially honeymoons, anniversaries, proposals, and weddings.

-- Beach: The closest beach is at Ammoudi Bay, the port immediately below Oia, 500 meters down (10-minute walk).
+- Beach: The closest beach is at Ammoudi Bay, the port immediately below Oia, 500m down.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants and the waiter will be happy to call one.)

 - View: Each suite has a spectacular, direct sunset view over the caldera.